 Customer experience is the future of digital commerce.
-According to Walker Insights, by 2020 it will be the key brand differentiator, instead of price or product.
-That’s why CX is definitely something worth investing your time and efforts into creating great customer experiences for your customers.
+According to Walker Insights, it is the key brand differentiator, not price or product like many have thought.
+That’s why it is definitely worth investing your time and efforts into creating great customer experiences for your customers.

 It’s definitely a broad understanding of the term, but the range of elements that make up great CX are equally wide – from the touch and feel of the webshop, 24/7 customer support, to addressing negative reviews on social media.

-Now let’s ask the more important question – why did customer experience become a buzzword?
+Now let’s ask the more important question – why did customer experience become so important?